Space48/bigcommerce-api-js/src/management/v3/README.md

 `v3.send(requestLine, params?): Promise<response>`

-Sends a request and returns the as is.
+Sends a request and returns the response as is.
 Only throws if there is a network error.
 4xx and 5xx responses are simply returned.

 For example:
 ```js